 We know lenders look at the corporate credit card score to make business decisions.
 Credit card scores are an impression of your payment history and debt level.
 A low credit score can instantly put them off and make your business look unreliable.
 Making on-time payments and avoiding long-term payment of debts can affect your credit score.

 Maintaining a number of accounts can be used as an added advantage to work on your credit score.
 Having multiple lines of credit with a perfect history of payments can project that your company is serious about its finances.
 Thus, the credit card provider also develops a sense of trust after looking at your good credit score.
+Also, consider using a credit repair business software to monitor and manage your credit health, making the process even more efficient and automated.

 2. Pay off your debt